Federal Work Study Jobs

-Advancement Opportunities: This position will provide a learning environment for building communication skills (written, verbal, and interpersonal), organizational skills, learning office etiquette and professionalism, and increase knowledge of office policies and procedures, and increase computer experience in MS Office.
+Learning Opportunities: This position will provide a learning environment for enhancing communication skills (written, verbal, and interpersonal), organizational skills, and office etiquette and professionalism.

-Qualifications: Pleasant attitude; effective interpersonal skills; accuracy in typing; proofreading with attention to details; telephone skills; computer skills; clerical skills such as filing and data entry.
+Qualifications: Willingness to assist a diverse population.
+Polite, professional, and pleasant attitude; effective interpersonal skills; telephone skills; computer skills and accuracy in typing; proofreading with attention to detail; and clerical skills such as filing and data entry.

 Contact: Rosemary Fiedler, Frost 233, 413-552-2785, firstname.lastname@example.org

 Assist with the maintenance, cleaning, stocking, and monitoring of the ceramic art studio and other Visual Art department classrooms.

 Duties: The Art Studio Assistant works in the Visual Art department, with specific focus on the ceramics studio.
 Duties include restocking art materials, cleaning surfaces, vacuuming, mopping, recycling clay, cleaning studio equipment, maintaining slop sinks, monitoring the room during lab hours, and assisting in regularly scheduled studio inventories and a full studio clean ups.
 Depending on the level of experience, the Art Studio Assistant may also assist faculty or technician in the loading and unloading of kilns.
 The schedule of jobs from week to week will change based on the needs of the Visual Art department.
 The Art Studio Assistant is supervised by the Ceramics Technician, and is responsible for reporting misuse of classroom equipment or violations of safety practices.
 Training in facilities maintenance and safety protocols will be provided.